adam-poulton/slashdiablo-maphack/Home.md

 ## BH Configuration

-There are two configuration files associated with BH.
+As of BH 1.9.9, there are two configuration files associated with BH.
 They are:

 1. `BH.cfg`.
 This contains all of the advanced item display lines (`ItemDisplay`, `SkillList`, and `TabSkillList` lines).
 This file will be updated by the Slash Diablo Launcher.

 2. `BH_settings.cfg`.
 This file contains all other settings.
 These settings can be overridden by the in-game menu.
 This file is up to the user to maintain, though they can start with a template.

+Previous to 1.9.9, all configuration was in the `BH.cfg` file.

 For examples of configs, see the User Configuration section below.